 Vertical farming is a modern farming technology that uses environmentally controlled agricultural technology to make the most of indoor farming techniques and many describe it as “future farming”.
 This is especially true given that by 2050, a major portion of the world’s population will have moved to cities.
 In such a setting and with an ever-expanding population, the desire for local food that is both organic and natural will grow, too.
 Here are 7 vertical farming companies that are paving the way for an agricultural revolution.

 Why Do We Need Vertical Farming?

-Vertical Farming is an innovative agricultural practice that has the potential of solving the impending food crisis.
+Vertical farming is an innovative agricultural practice that has the potential of solving the impending food crisis.
 Instead of growing our crops horizontally, produce is grown in stacked vertical layers.
 By doing so, crops require less or even no soil at all, and water efficiency is increased at the same time.
-Vertical farming can guarantee regular output of produce and boost crop yields based on its controlled environment including temperature, light, humidity, as well as artificial intelligence.
+Vertical farming can guarantee regular produce output and boost crop yields based on its controlled environment including temperature, light, humidity, and artificial intelligence.